-- Memory efficient loading and saving utilizing the Video card
+- Memory-efficient loading and saving utilizing a video card.

-- A Slab feature that allows you to render a portion of the 3D object.
-This feature is also integrated into the Medical Viewer control.
+- A Slab feature that allows rendering of a portion of a 3D object.
+This feature is integrated into the Medical Viewer control.

-- The ability to manipulate the 3D object.
-For example, changing the scale of the image in one or all directions, translating and rotating the object.
-Moving and rotating the plane or the clipping planes using a variety of techniques.
+- Manipulation of the 3D object allows for changing the scale of an image in one or all directions, translating, rotating, moving, the object, the plane, or the clipping planes using a variety of techniques.

-- The ability to load any image format of the 150+ file formats supported by LEADTOOLS.
+- Loading of any of the 150+ file formats image formats supported by LEADTOOLS.

-- The ability to customize the look of the 3D project by changing features, like the color of the boundaries, the boundary box, the intersection line, the background the color.
+- Visual customization of 3D projects includes adjusting the color of boundaries, the boundary box, the intersection line, and the background color.

-- A cross hair feature for the different plane views.
+- A crosshair feature for different plane views.

-- Ability to do editing on the 3D object such as thresholding or any other image processing by accessing the RasterImage class used to render the 3D object.
+- 3D object editing includes thresholding or other image processing by accessing the RasterImage class used to render the 3D object.

-- A MedicalViewer method used to automatically sort the images and distinguish between the different series and localizers
+- A MedicalViewer feature that allows automatic sorting of images and distinguishing between different series and localizers.

-- Support for single and double oblique cut planes that can be performed on a stack in the medical viewer cell to generate the MIP slab
+- Support for both single and double oblique cut planes that can be performed on a stack in the medical viewer cell to generate the MIP slab.

 LEADTOOLS Medical 3D Features